nathan-kennedy/new-mac-setup/README.md

 ## Productivity Tools

-- **alt-tab**: A window switcher for macOS that allows switching between windows in a more convenient way.
+- **Alt-tab**: A window switcher for macOS that allows switching between windows in a more convenient way.
-- **cheatsheet**: An app that shows keyboard shortcuts in an overlay window.
+- **Cheatsheet**: An app that shows keyboard shortcuts in an overlay window.
 - **DropOver**: A utility that makes dragging and dropping files or content easier.
 - **Hidden Bar**: An ultra-light MacOS utility that helps hide menu bar icons.
-- **logseq**: A privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
+- **LogSeq**: A privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 - **Raycast**: A productivity tool allowing you to control your tools with a few keystrokes.

 ## Browsers

-- **brave browser**: A free and open-source web browser based on the Chromium web browser and its Blink engine focused on privacy.
+- **Brave browser**: A free and open-source web browser based on the Chromium web browser and its Blink engine focused on privacy.

 ## Utility Apps

-- **aldente**: A charging limiter for MacBooks to help extend the battery's lifespan.
+- **AlDente**: A charging limiter for MacBooks to help extend the battery's lifespan.
-- **clean my Mac x**: A cleaning and optimization tool for Mac.
+- **Clean My Mac X**: A cleaning and optimization tool for Mac.
-- **utm**: A virtual machines manager for Mac, designed to create virtual machines that can run on Apple Silicon.
+- **UTM**: A virtual machines manager for Mac, designed to create virtual machines that can run on Apple Silicon.

 ## Font